jastek69/intelligent-document-processing-with-amazon-bedrock/README.md

 ### 3. Activate the Environment

-Navigate to the project folder and execute the following script to create a virtual environment on macOS or Linux and install dependencies using uv:
+Navigate to the repo folder and execute the following script to create a virtual environment on macOS or Linux:

 ```bash
 sh install_env.sh